 To make one pot chicken fettuccine alfredo, brown the chicken in the pan then remove and make the sauce with pancetta (or bacon), onion, and cream.
 Add the pasta and cook through, then toss with parmesan cheese, tomatoes, herbs, and the reserved chicken.

-- Cut the chicken breast to size, then pound it to an even thickness.
+- Cut the breast to size, then pound it to an even thickness.

-- Brown and cook the chicken through.
+- Brown and cook it through.
 Slice into bite-sized pieces.

 - Cook the pancetta and onion then deglaze with white wine.